Accessibility - some myths dispelled

 Make accessibility work for you

 Make accessibility work for you: don’t be boring, be flexible and inclusive for all of your users.
-According to the Office for National Statistics, there are over 10 million disabled people in the UK, representing around 15 % of the population, and approximately 200 million of those people have visual impairments.
+According to the Office for National Statistics, there are over 10 million disabled people in the UK, representing around 15 % of the population.
 This doesn’t include older users, or those with ‘softer’ impairments such as arthritis, whose needs are growing but are not adequately catered for by very many organisations in both the public and private sectors.
 Companies are waking up to the fact that, even setting aside the moral and ethical argument for inclusive digital services, it does not make commercial sense to isolate such a sizeable part of the market.

 Take a look at the presentation given by Sigma’s Head of Experience Design, Chris Bush and the founder of the Molly Watt foundation, Molly Watt on ‘How to Design and Develop in an inclusive way’[i] for more information on the importance of designing with accessibility in mind.